 The Slone Epidemiology Center was founded in 1975 by Drs.
 Dennis Slone and Samuel Shapiro at the Boston University School of Medicine as the Drug Epidemiology Unit.
 Following Dr. Slone’s death in 1982, his colleagues honored his memory by renaming the group the Slone Epidemiology Unit.
 In 2001, the University’s Board of Trustees elevated the group to become the Slone Epidemiology Center at Boston University.

 Over the years, Slone investigators have been supported by grants and contracts from the National Institutes of Health (NIH), other government agencies, the pharmaceutical industry, and private foundations.
 Slone works in partnership with hundreds of hospitals and thousands of health care providers, both nationally and internationally.
-Among the many studies conducted by the Slone Epidemiology Center, examples include:
+Key current research programs include the following:

 - The Pregnancy Health Interview Study / Birth Defects Study, which for 39 years assessed the risks of birth defects in relation to medications taken during pregnancy; the database has information on 51,448 mother-child pairs.